bryanwweber/orbital-mechanics-notes/interplanetary-maneuvers/planetary-arrival-flyby.md

 A spacecraft will use a flyby manuever around Venus to change its heliocentric orbit.
 The spacecraft departs the orbit of Neptune on a velocity perpendicular to a line to the Sun, and meets Venus at a true anomaly of 120° relative to the departure point.
 The periapsis altitude is 300 km.
 Calculate the spacecraft's new heliocentric orbital elements after a leading-side flyby and a trailing-side flyby.

 First, we need to calculate the arrival heliocentric velocity vector.
 The spacecraft departs Neptune's orbit at aphelion of the transfer orbit.
 We know the departure point is aphelion because the velocity vector is perpendicular to the radius vector.
-We can find the orbital elements of the transfer orbit by using the orbit equation, Eq. {eq}`eq:scalar-orbit-equation` at the departure and arrival points.
+We can find the orbital elements of the transfer orbit by using the orbit equation, @eq:scalar-orbit-equation at the departure and arrival points.

 :::{math}
 :label: